colptx/sandbox/splunk/README.md

-#
+# Novice

-# I am still learning splunk and its SPLv2 syntax.
+I am still learning splunk and its SPLv2 syntax.
-#